CircuitVerse/CircuitVerseDocs/docs/chapter8/1circuittoverilog.md

 - **Primitive Gates**: Basic logic gates like AND, OR, NOT, NAND, NOR, XOR, and XNOR can be defined using Verilog.
 - **Sequential elements**: Sequential elements like flip-flops, latches, RAM, ROM, ALU etc can be defined using Verilog.
 - **Gate-Level and Behavioral Code**: CV supports generating Verilog code at both gate and behavioral levels, depending on circuit complexity .
-- **Verilog Module Instantiations and Subcircuits**: Each subcircuit in CircuitVerse is converted into a separate Verilog module which is then intantiated in the main module.
+- **Verilog Module Instantiations and Subcircuits**: Each subcircuit in CircuitVerse is converted into a separate Verilog module which is then instantiated in the main module.

 ## Example